-I walked up the school stairs, down the hall, through my class door, and sat down on my desk.
+I walked up the school stairs, down the hall, through my classroom door, and sat down at my desk.
 The same feeling of a burden forgotten hounded my mind.
 What was I forgetting?

-When recess came, I started came, I just sat at my desk, while my class mates ran out.
-It felt like a ritual , but I didn’t know what for.
+When recess came, I just sat at my desk, while my classmates ran out.
+It felt like a ritual, but I didn’t know what for.
 I was contemplating just walking out to join them, when I heard it.

-I sat there on my desk, my mind a war zone between two conflicting, contradictory, voices, when I felt a force tugging on my sleeve.
+I sat there at my desk, my mind a war zone between two conflicting, contradictory voices, when I felt a force tugging on my sleeve.
 The moment I noticed this, my jacket sleeve tore open.
 I saw your name on my arm, and then your hand that had ripped my jacket open.